pagkly/Zed/Investopedia3/How Value Network Analysis Works.md

 How Value Network Analysis Works
 ## What Is a Value Network Analysis?

-Value network analysis is the assessment of an organization's members and the interactions of these members within a [value network](https://www.investopedia.com/terms/v/value-network.asp).
+Value network analysis is the assessment of an organization's members and the interactions of these members within a [[value network]](https://www.investopedia.com/terms/v/value-network.asp).
 Value network analysis is usually done by visualizing relationships using a chart or web.

 Participants of the value network analysis are evaluated both individually and on the benefits that they bring to the network.
-Value network analysis looks at the [business](https://www.investopedia.com/articles/pf/08/make-money-in-business.asp) as a whole, including financial and non-financial aspects of operations.
+Value network analysis looks at the [[business]](https://www.investopedia.com/articles/pf/08/make-money-in-business.asp) as a whole, including financial and non-financial aspects of operations.

 ## Understanding Value Network Analysis

-Value network analysis provides ways to assess both the [financial and non-financial values](https://www.investopedia.com/articles/fundamental-analysis/09/value-investing.asp) and aspects of a business.
+Value network analysis provides ways to assess both the [[financial and non-financial values]](https://www.investopedia.com/articles/fundamental-analysis/09/value-investing.asp) and aspects of a business.
 Most forms of analysis are done in a visual form, usually through a diagram or map of the important relationships and transactions that take place between different points of each network.
 These points generally represent people—individuals, groups, business units, and even individual businesses in an industry.

 Value networks are made up of members and their interactions while producing a product or providing a service.
 These connections are extremely important in identifying strong companies as well as finding a company's potential risks.